 Silver One's aim is to become a premier silver exploration and development company.
-The Company owns a 100% interest in the past silver producing Candelaria Mine in Nevada.
-In 2017, the company initiated a regional exploration program in eastern Nevada.
-Work conducted to date has identified several highly-prospective target areas, four of which have been staked, and in July 2018, Silver One also entered into a Lease/Purchase Agreement to acquire five patented claims at its Cherokee project in eastern Nevada.
-In addition to the Nevada properties, the company also has an option agreement to acquire a 100% interest in the Phoenix Silver property in Arizona.
+The Company owns a 100% interest in the past silver producing Candelaria Mine, as well as a 100% interest in the Cherokee project, both in the state of Nevada.
+In addition to the Nevada properties, in February 2024, the company completed the acquisition of the Phoenix Silver property in Arizona and now owns a 100% interest in the project.

 Ultimately, the Company's goal is to add shareholder value through identifying, acquiring, and exploring silver properties.
-In 2023, the Company intends to grow through further potential acquisitions of companies and/or properties, and organically through the continued exploration of its current mineral property holdings.
+In 2024, the Company intends to grow through further potential acquisitions of companies and/or properties, and organically through the continued exploration of its current mineral property holdings.